Tips for Kitchen Designs in Small Spaces

 Clean Lines

-Whilst it is important to make the most functional use of space, good kitchen designs for small kitchens should shun clutter.
-This comes down to more than making sure everything has its place on your worktop.
-A streamlined concept can be achieved through handleless cabinets.
-By removing handles from your design, there is less clutter and longer lines throughout your kitchen.
-Stone worktops work really well to highlight this feature.
-With the simple graining of natural marble, the lines of your cabinet fronts are enhanced.
+Whilst it is important to make the most functional use of space, Kitchen designs in small spaces should prioritise a clutter-free layout.
+This goes beyond ensuring everything has its place on your worktop.
+A streamlined concept can be achieved through handleless cabinets, which enhance the sense of openness.
+By removing handles from your design, there is less clutter and fewer lines throughout your kitchen.
+Stone worktops work well to highlight this feature, and with the simple graining of natural marble, the lines of your cabinet fronts are further enhanced.

 Vertical Solutions